 I trapped alone until Christmas.
 Then Fred and Tom Beads came back because Tom wanted to return to Big River.
 They brought a Frenchman with them who wanted to go south, and I took him to Beauval. by dog team.
 I had already made several trips there for freight that had been hauled in by horse teams which then freighted fish south.
 That was the last time I ever saw Tom Beads.

-Now Fred and I were alone again.
-We started out together for Russell Lake with a heavily-loaded toboggan drawn by five dogs, three of them the pups I had been training.
-The first night we stayed at an Indian camp about thirty miles on our way.
-We always got along well with the natives.
 They were a great people, friendly, and hospitable.
 Next day we went on to a trading post on the Churchill about sixty miles from our starting place.
 It was an outpost from Patuanak, a main Hudson's Bay Company post at the north end of Ile-a-la-Crosse Lake at the source of the Churchill River.
 In those days we called the outpost Souris River Post.

 At Souris River, we learned that five dog trains were leaving in the morning with freight for an outpost on the Foster Lakes.
 Since that was the route we planned to take, we decided to go along with these men.
 It was the morning of January 10, 1926 that we set out.
 All of our toboggans were heavily loaded, not only with freight and winter supplies, but with three night's worth of dog feed as well.
 (We took along one fish per dog per day.)
 It was slow going in that rough country with our dog trains, up and down big hills.
 We had to help the dogs on the upward slopes, but going down hill was even worse because in order to hold the heavy sleds back we had to turn them on their sides.
 Still, we managed to get them down those hills without damage.
 That was one of the very few winters I remember when there was very little snow -- and that caused us some problems.
 There were big frozen humps sticking out of the muskeg.
 Our toboggans kept upsetting when we hit them.
 By night the men and dogs were exhausted, but there was little chance of rest.
 When natives were on a trip like that, we discovered, they never wanted to pause.
 They started early and worked late.
 They were eager to get back home as fast as they could.